nmstreethran/notebook/ruby-notes.md

 ### Uninstalling old gem versions

-To check if there are any older versions of gems installed:
+To check if there are any older versions of gems installed, do a dry run of the clean up command:

 ```sh
 gem cleanup --dryrun
 ```

-To uninstall them, omit `--dryrun` from the command.

 ### Cross-platform Gemfile